ilugc/ilugc.in/content/post/2020/meeting-minutes-sh-posix-shell-session-day-1-july-2020.md

 author: Mohan R
 ---

 Starting of the meet was a perfect storm.
-After much struggle we were able to bring back control to #ilugc irc channel and was able to start the presentation through presenter terminal in training.ilugc.in.
+After much struggle we were able to bring back control to #ilugc irc channel and was able to start the presentation through presenter terminal in meet.ilugc.in.
 Here are the topics we covered in this session

 * importance of pwd command, current working directory
 * overview of unix filesystem, directories files